conejoninja/home/content/devices/food01.md

 ![rotary encoder](https://conejoninja.github.io/home/images/food/rotary.encoder.jpg "rotary encoder")

-To control if the dispenser is jammed or how much food is already served we'll use a rotary encoder.
+To control if the feeder is jammed or how much food is already served we'll use a rotary encoder.
 One without a PCB and with the one-side flat knob.
 The rotary encoder uses interrupts to know when it has moved from one position to another.
 Check which of the pins on your board support interrupts, in the ESP12F, only the GPIO16 doesn't support them, but it doesn't matter to us since we're using GPIO16 to wake from deepsleep.
 On regular Arduino boards, only a few pins support them, check [this table](https://www.arduino.cc/en/Reference/AttachInterrupt) for more information.

 ## DHT11 - Temperature and humidity sensor